dkessner/APCS/docs/_sources/doc/course_expectations.md

 You will also have at least one larger coding project, which you will present at STEM + Arts Galleries and/or the Celebration of Innovation.

-Your grade will be determined by your assignments, quizzes, and project(s) (in roughly equal proportions).

 ## Weekly schedule